LW.10051 / LW.10536

 The seminar will also provide a forum for a collaborative effort with staff from local defender offices and justice advocacy groups to begin the process of moving beyond the defender's constitutional mandate to represent individual clients charged with crimes toward a role that involves greater participation in the larger community.
 The seminar will explore various policy roles that defender offices might begin to assume.
 Students will examine the tendency of traditional defender offices to isolate themselves from the larger community and will attempt to determine whether and how these offices might become more actively involved with client communities, the media and others in position of influence to shape and advance an agenda on behalf of defenders' client base.

 The seminar will include simulations and materials to expose students to various forms of advocacy.
-Students will focus on methods of assessing the needs of a community, building coalitions and participating in community action.
+Lawyers who represent individuals charged in the criminal justice system need to have a varied arsenal at their disposal.
+The seminar will expose to students to media advocacy, legislative advocacy, and community advocacy.
+It will also help students develop the skills to advocate for innovations in indigent defense with foundations.
 Students will explore ways to develop facts and frame issues, collaborate with staff and communities, and evaluate the effectiveness of the strategies that have been developed.
 Class discussions will examine the differences between - and interrelationship of - individual and group representation, informal and formal advocacy, and litigation and non-litigation strategies.

 Please submit your clinic application, resume and unofficial transcript through CAMS, the online application system.
-You will be contacted for an interview.
+There will be an interview which can be scheduled on CAMS.
 If you have any questions, please contact Damaris Marrero at 212-998-6473 or firstname.lastname@example.org.

 * 14 credits includes 3 clinical credits and 4 academic seminar credits per semester.